VEuPathDB/tomcat-instance-framework/docs/install_nonroot.md

     $ cp ~/tcif_trial/tomcat-instance-framework-master/docs/sample.xml  ~/tcif_trial/

-and set the `docBase` attribute to the full path to the `sample` directory. *Tip: Do not just copy and past that example, be sure to use the `docBase` path for your system.*
+and set the `docBase` attribute to the full path to the `sample` directory. *Tip: Do not just copy and paste this example, be sure to use the `docBase` path for your system.*

     <Context
       path="/sample"